toss/overlay-kit/docs/api/overlay/open.md

 ## onDelayedExit

-It can be tedious to run onClose and onExit together every time.
+It can be tedious to run close and exit together every time.

-We provide an onDelayedExit function that waits a certain amount of time after running onClose before running onExit.
+We provide an onDelayedExit function that waits a certain amount of time after running close before running exit.
 This can be useful when an overlay, such as a modal, has an exit animation and the dome doesn't need to be emptied immediately.

 ```tsx
 import { overlay } from 'es-overlay';